postmanlabs/newman-docker/README.md

 <a href="https://getpostman.com" target="_blank">Postman</a>.
 It allows you to effortlessly run and test a
 <a href="https://www.getpostman.com/docs/collections" target="_blank">Postman Collections<a/> directly from the
 command-line.
-It is built with extensibility in mind so that you can easily integrate it with your continuous integration servers and build systems.
+It is built with extensibility in mind so that you can easily integrate it with your continuous integration servers and build systems.f

 **New to Docker?** Docker allows you to package an application with all of its dependencies into a standardised unit for software development.
 Visit